Joe Renteria - WW2 Veterans - Mickey Strand - Veterans Series

 Yes is the simple answer to the question.
 Each appointment is set up as an individual session.
 Group sessions have been set up when I visited a senior living facility or many of the California Veterans Homes.

-US Army - Navy Corporal - Chief Photographers Mate World War II - Korea - Vietnam Navy Chief Photographers Mate Joe Renteria was born on July 17, 1917, and still photographs the world today.
-Joe is a retired Navy PHC after 20 years of active duty.
-Joe began his service in 1936 in the US Army, first serving for three years with a heavy machine gun unit.
-He talked about caring for the mule teams, the Beast of Burden in War, who helped draw the cart of equipment and ammunition for the large, heavy gun team.
-Joe, as a full-blooded Cherokee, was limited in his opportunities in the Army, and he felt the mule team was beneath his abilities.
-Unhappy with his position and opportunities in the Army, Joe walked down the hall and joined the Navy at the end of his service.
-Joe was still in uniform when the Navy had him raise his hand to swear in.
-Joe first served in aviation at Pearl Harbor, flying with a Consolidated PBY Catalina flying boat unit assigned to patrol for Japanese ships.
-He received his transfer orders to Naval Air Station Pensacola to report to Photographers A school in historic building 1600 to become a Navy Photographer’s Mate.
-Here, he learned about cameras and film, processing and chemistry, light, and the art of making prints.
+United States Army - United States Navy Corporal - Photographers Mate Chief Petty Officer World War II - Korea - Vietnam Navy Chief Photographers Mate Joe Renteria was born on July 17, 1917, and photographed the world every day of his life.
+Joe began his service in 1936 in the United States Army, first serving for three years with a heavy machine gun unit.
+He described caring for the mule teams, the Beast of Burden in war, which pulled the carts of equipment and ammunition for the large, heavy gun team.
+Joe is a full-blooded Cherokee, and as a Native American, was limited in his job opportunities in the Army and felt the mule team was beneath his abilities.
+Unhappy with his position in the Army, Joe walked down the hall and joined the Navy at the end of his service.
+He was still in his Army uniform when the Navy recruiter had him raise his hand to take the oath of enlistment.
+Joe was an undesignated airman and first served in aviation at Pearl Harbor, flying with a Consolidated PBY Catalina flying boat unit assigned to patrol for Japanese ships.
+While stationed at the PBY command, he received his transfer orders to report to Naval Air Station Pensacola for the Photographers A school in historic Building 1600 to become a Navy Photographer’s Mate.
+There, he learned about cameras and film, processing and chemistry, light, and the art of making prints.
 The classes covered the basics of all facets of Naval Photography.
+Joe did well in school and enjoyed his time in Florida.
 Joe then served as Fleet Admiral William Halsey Jr.’s duty photographer throughout World War II.
-They hopped from island to island, where Joe, because of his flight skins (qualifications), flew aerial photo missions with his favorite Folmer Graflex K-20 Navy aerial camera, documenting the atomic bomb tests.
+They hopped around the Pacific, from island to island, and Joe, because of his earlier flight skills (qualifications), was assigned to fly aerial photo missions with his favorite Folmer Graflex K-20 Navy aerial camera, documenting the atomic bomb tests.
 The K-20 seen here with Joe was a lightweight, handheld World War II aerial camera.
 The K-20 used a 5.25-inch × 20-foot or 200-foot roll of film that produced 4x5-inch negatives.
-Joe lives in his San Diego home, which he and his son Michael built by hand as they gathered supplies.
-After the Navy, Joe served as the Department Head of the Photo Department at San Diego State University for another 33 years and also worked as a freelance photographer.
-The Chief remains actively involved in quality of life and education for Indian affairs, serving on many councils and committees.
+Joe lived in his San Diego home, which he and his son Michael built by hand as they gathered supplies.
+After the Navy, Joe served as the Department Head of the Photo Department at San Diego State University for another 33 years.
+He also worked as a freelance photographer, photographing weddings and other events, helping pay for the supplies to build his home.
+The Chief remained actively involved in quality of life and education for Indian affairs, serving on many councils and committees for the Cherokee Nation and Southern California Agency of the Bureau of Indian Affairs (BIA).

 mickey,strand,photograph,nikon,Z7ii,California,San,Diego,portrait,VPS,WW2